 As noted throughout the web site one of the primary reasons for using a controlled radical copolymerization process for the preparation of a well defined macromolecule is that it is possible to incorporate site selected functional groups into the final copolymer.
 On this page we address how the group has worked with others to design materials that express specific bio-responsive properties, including antibacterial, protein conjugates, block copolymers designed for controlled drug delivery and materials designed for intra-cellular interactions.

-Potentially harmful bacteria abound and pathogenic bacteria are frequently deposited onto surfaces subsequently touched by many people thereby spreading infection.
+Potentially harmful bacteria abound and pathogenic bacteria are frequently deposited onto surfaces that will be touched by many other people thereby spreading infection.
 It would be beneficial to have surfaces that kill bacteria on contact.
-Stable non-leaching antimicrobial surfaces are required for long term protection since leaching systems,see following schematic, are eventually exhausted, rendering the material ineffective and posing potential environmental risks.
+Stable non-leaching antimicrobial surfaces are required since leaching systems, illustrated in the following schematic, are eventually exhausted, rendering the material ineffective and posing potential environmental risks to the surrounding environment.

 Successful surface modification was confirmed by ATR-IR, contact angle measurement, and an antibacterial activity test against Escherichia coli (E. coli), (see lower graph in schematic) showed that the biocidal activity of the resultant surfaces depends on the amount of the polymers grafted to the surface, i.e. the number of available quaternary ammonium units.
 Surfaces grafted with relatively high MW polymers (Mn > 10,000 g/mol) showed almost 100% killing efficiency, i.e. killing all of the added E. Coli (2.9 × 105) in the shaking test, whereas a lower biocidal activity (85%) was observed for the surface grafted with shorter PQA chains (Mn = 1,500 g/mol).